 Now, you have the best TV mount in your hands, the location in mind and you know how tall you want to mount the TV.
 The next step is to find the studs in the trailer wall using a stud finder.

 A wall stud is a key piece in the framing of a travel trailer of a vertical repetition of a smaller cross-section than a post.
-You will find these studs on the framing windows, doors, sliding doors, etc. of your travel trailer.
+You will find these studs on the framing windows, doors, sliding doors, etc., of your travel trailer.

-If you know the wall slightly you will find the position.
-Also, in the morning you will detect the location of the wall studs as the areas of greatest condensation.
+If you know the wall slightly, you will find the position.
+Also, in the morning, you will detect the location of the wall studs as the areas of greatest condensation.
 The easiest and most accurate way to detect correctly the studs in your travel trailer and protect your investment from drilling multiple holes in incorrect positions is to use a stud finder.

 There are several stud-finders on the market for less than ten bucks that function with strong magnets and do not require batteries.
 Stud finders that rely solely on large magnets may not be suited for campers and may miss some materials that we are interested in not drilling.
 We recommend utilizing a stud finder with great sensitivity, such as the one shown below (the Folai Stud Finder).

-The Folai stud finder is our recommended stud finder for RVs because is the smallest, most accurate for recreational vehicles, and user-friendly stud finder.
+The Folai stud finder is our recommended stud finder for RVs because it is the smallest, most accurate for recreational vehicles, and is a user-friendly stud finder.
 This stud finder features superior sensor technology, allowing you to detect the stud correctly and rapidly in travel trailers, campers, motorhomes, and fifth wheels.
 It is also a professional stud finder that can be used on building sites.
 This affordable stud finder suitable for RVs has five scanning modes that can detect fire lines, metal tubes, studs, timber frames, brackets, and steel bars.
 Folai can also identify studs in RV ceilings and items deeply entrenched behind walls.

 #4 – Attaching the TV Plate to the Back of Your TV